Find a Part Now

 Australia

 In Australia, the Passat was Wheels magazine's Car of the Year in 1974 and the car was assembled locally (CKD) from 1974 until 1977.
 It went on sale in February 1974, as a 2-door 1300 and a four-door 1500 (also available as a wagon beginning in May 1974).
 The smaller engine produces 69 hp (51 kW; 70 PS), while the bigger one offered 86 hp (64 kW; 87 PS).
-An automatic transmission was available on the larger engine, which was joined by a 98 hp (73 kW; 99 PS) two-door 1500 TS version in May.
+An automatic transmission was available on the larger engine, which was joined by the sporting 98 hp (73 kW; 99 PS) two-door 1500 TS version in May.
 The Passat immediately outsold the Beetle in the Australian market, although the T2 Transporter still sold more than Volkswagen's entire passenger car lineup.
 In 1976 Nissan took over Volkswagen's Australian operations and kept assembling the entire lineup, including the Passat.
 The two-door models were discontinued, with the LS sedan and wagon now equipped with a 1.6-liter engine.
 Nissan assembly only lasted until March 1977, when the entire range became fully imported.

 The fully imported 1977 Passat GLS had a 53 kW (71 hp; 72 PS) 1588 cc engine and was originally only available as a two- or four-door sedan, at a sizable cost increase compared to the previous year.
 In spite of promises to keep up existing sales volumes, Passat volumes dropped by more than 70 percent.
 Sales dropped by another 70 percent in 1978, to 356 cars.
 In February 1979 the 1977 facelift model finally arrived, also heralding the introduction of the five-door hatchback bodywork, accompanied by the wagon.
 The 1.5 L diesel arrived in December 1979; sales in 1979 continued to freefall and only 90 cars were delivered.
 Originally available with inline-four petrol engines only the comparably successful 1.5 L diesel remained after late 1980.
 Sales tripled in 1980 and crept up to 287 in 1981, the last year new Volkswagen passenger cars were imported to Australia.
 The diesel model was available as a wagon or five-door hatchback (called "sedan").
 Another 80 examples of the 1981 Passat Diesel were sold from existing stock in 1982.